 - Book group safaris: 15–25% cheaper than private tours

-- Choose northern circuit: Avoids expensive internal flights vs southern parks
+- Choose the northern circuit: Avoids expensive internal flights to southern parks

 - Consider Tarangire over Serengeti: Lower park fees, excellent wildlife